 ORDER BY table_name;

-The above article is discussed in detail about the MySQL schema process.
+The above article discusses in detail the MySQL schema process.
 It also states the basics and types of schemas handled by them.
 The initial step to working with MySQL database is to create a well-defined schema.
-According to recent insights, we know that the SQL database has a major lead in the market as it holds 60% of rising demand.
+According to recent insights, the SQL database has a significant lead in the market as it holds 60% of the rising demand.
 The trending popularity is towards their DB engine.
 The latest version of it made a popular database in web applications.